aless80/PyPuma/README.md

 ## Installation
-PyPuma runs on both Python 2.7 and Python 3.4.
+PyPuma runs on Python 2.7.
 We recommend the following commands to install PyPuma on UNIX systems:
 #### Using  a virtual environment
 Using [python virtual environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/) is the cleanest installation method.